-Extracts from Lincolnshire Standard 1968 on the publishing of David Lampe's “The Last Ditch”;
+From the Lincolnshire Standard 1968 on the publishing of David Lampe's “The Last Ditch”;

-“It was all a very long time ago” says Spilby farmer Mr Frank Dawson, underground commander for South Lincolnshire during the war.
+“It was all a very long time ago” says Spilsby farmer Mr Frank Dawson, underground commander for South Lincolnshire during the war.
 Eventually his home, Dalby Hall, was the regional headquarters but when he was recruited, HQ was in the now demolished Blankney Hall.
 A 1914-18 army officer, Mr Dawson commanded the Alford company of the Home Guard until he agreed to “go underground”.

 In days when Britain faced the threat of invasion, he took part in top security meetings, built up Patrols in South Lincolnshire, supervised the establishing of secret hideouts and helped to train the men in guerrilla tactics.